darfink/region-rs/README.md

 - FreeBSD
   * `x86_64-unknown-freebsd`

-Beyond these continuously tested targets, the library is also expected to work against a multitude of omitted architectures & `x86_64-unknown-illumos`.
+Beyond these continuously tested triplets, the library is also expected to work against a multitude of omitted architectures & `x86_64-unknown-illumos`.

 ## Installation